Sometimes, you just need to put on your tutu and twirl.

 Shorter tutus were established as the norm by the time classical masterpieces such as The Sleeping Beauty (1890) and Swan Lake (1895) premiered.
 Such works demanded increasing virtuosity from the female dancers, allowing them to demonstrate exciting turns and moments of intricate pointework.
 Shorter tutus essentially highlighted the brilliance of the ballerina!

 The slightly bell-shaped Classical style tutu is the style seen in the famous ballet paintings by Edgar Degas.
-It is also the style of tutu worn by the Emeralds in George Balanchine’s Jewels (1967).
+It is also the style worn by the Emeralds in George Balanchine’s Jewels (1967).

-As time went on, hemlines crept even higher and different interpretations of the Classical style tutu developed.
-Consequently, there are several versions of the modern Classical style tutu today – the previously discussed Classical Bell, the Pancake, the Platter and the Powderpuff.
+As time went on, hemlines crept even higher and different interpretations of the Classical style developed.
+Consequently, there are several versions of the modern Classical style today: the previously discussed Classical Bell, the Pancake, the Platter and the Powderpuff.

-The Platter tutu is very like the Pancake tutu.
+The Platter is very like the Pancake.
 It is similarly flat and hooped, with few ruffles and a stiff quality.
 However, instead of sitting at the hips, it sits at the waist.

 There may be many varieties of tutu for choreographers to choose from when it comes to dressing their dancers but a ballerina’s tutu is always made up of three parts: the skirt, the basque and the bodice.

-As we have seen, the tutu skirt (the layers of tulle) determines the shape of the tutu and defines the style (Romantic, Classical Bell, Classical Pancake, Classical Platter, Classical Powderpuff).
+As we have seen, the skirt (the layers of tulle) determines the shape and defines the style (Romantic, Classical Bell, Classical Pancake, Classical Platter, Classical Powderpuff).

-The tutu basque is the piece that sits from the waist to high on the hip.
-The basque is the pair of knickers, or panties, onto which the tutu skirt is mounted.
+The basque is the piece that sits from the waist to high on the hip.
+The basque is the pair of knickers, or panties, onto which the skirt is mounted.

 Finally, the bodice is a separate piece of the ballet costume, which fits the ballerina’s body like a glove.